Predicting topological quantum phase transition from dynamics via multisite entanglement: Effect of local repetitive interaction on the toric code

-Until now, the dynamics that we have studied is unitary which means that the system is isolated and is not interacting with the environment.
-We have shown that entanglement as well as Loschmidt echo from the evolved state can faithfully signal the topological quantum phase transition present at zero temperature.
+Until now, we have studied the unitary dynamics which means that the system is isolated and does not interact with the environment.
+We have shown that entanglement as well as the Loschmidt echo from the evolved state can faithfully signal the topological quantum phase transition present at zero temperature.

-We will now ask the following question -- {\it can we still predict the topological critical point from dynamics using entanglement, even when the system is in contact with a bath?} It is quite reasonable to assume that decoherence may eliminate the information about the equilibrium phase transition carried by a evolved state in unitary dynamics.
-However, we will manifest that this is not the case at least for the local repetitive interaction between the system and the bath.
+Let us now ask whether the above measures of entanglement can identify the topological critical point from the dynamics of the system even when the system is in contact with a bath.
+It is quite reasonable to expect decoherence to erase the information about the equilibrium phase transition from the evolved state.
+Below, we will show that this is not the case at least for the local repetitive interaction between the system and the bath.

-Let us consider the scenario in which each qubit of the system is repeatedly interacting with a spin-bath at a given thermal equilibrium, having temperature \(T\) governed by a Hamiltonian, \(H_{B_i} = B \hat{\sigma}^z_i \) \cite{Dhahri_2008, Titas18}.
-In our case, the local thermal state interacts with the individual spin on the Toric code.
-In this scenario, we assume that each bath interacts with the system-spin for a very small period of time, \(\delta t\) and the corresponding interacting Hamiltonian, \(H_{int}= \sqrt{k/\delta t} (\hat{\sigma}^x_S \otimes \hat{\sigma}^x_E + \hat{\sigma}^y_S \otimes \hat{\sigma}^y_E) \).
-After the interaction for \(\delta t\) period of time, the system-environment entangled state is again reset to be a product state between the system and the environment, thereby ensuring the Markovian dynamics.
-The evolution is governed by the master equation \cite{Rivas_2014, noise1, noisebook}